sbrudz/accelerate-metrics/README.md

 ## The four key metrics from Accelerate

-- **lead time**: "the time it takes to go from code committed to code successfully running in production"
+- **lead time**: For the primary application or service you work on, what is your lead time for changes (i.e., how long does it take to go from code committed to code successfully running in production)?
-- **deployment frequency**: how often code is deployed to production
+- **deployment frequency**: For the primary application or service you work on, how often does your organization deploy code to production or release it to end users?
-- **mean time to restore**: how long it takes to restore service for the primary application when a service incident occurs
+- **mean time to restore**: For the primary application or service you work on, how long does it generally take to restore service when a service incident or a defect that impacts users occurs (e.g., unplanned outage or service impairment)?
-- **change fail percentage**: what percentage of changes for the primary application result in degraded service or subsequently require remediation
+- **change fail percentage**: For the primary application or service you work on, what percentage of changes to production or released to users result in degraded service (e.g., lead to service impairment or service outage) and subsequently require remediation (e.g., require a hotfix, rollback, fix forward, patch)?

 ### Lead Time